 Use Case Examples for Enhanced Content Search

-The following examples use the fictitious Northern Trail Outfitters company to show you how to use the Marketing Cloud Enhanced Content Search feature.
+The following examples use the fictitious Northern Trail Outfitters company to show you how to use the enhanced content search feature.

 For reference details related to these use cases, see POST /asset/v1/content/assets/query.